wazuh/wazuh-documentation/source/user-manual/registering/restful-api-registration.rst

   .. group-tab:: Windows host

-   Open a Powershell session in the Wazuh agent's host as an Administrator.
+   Open a Powershell session in the Wazuh agent's host as an ``Administrator``.

    .. include:: ../../_templates/registrations/windows/installation_directory.rst